SimpleAmericanAccent/.github/profile/README.md

 This GitHub organization is used for internal development purposes, including:

 - 🌱 Private app for my clients to access annotated, interactive accent feedback and training resources.
 They already have access to an MVP and I'm improving it over time.
-As of 1/21/2025 it's:
+  - As of 1/21/2025 it's:
     - Frontend:
       - Vanilla JS, HTML, CSS
       - Gradually updating to React.
     - Backend:
       - Node/Express hosted on Render.
 Serves the front-end and handles API stuff.
       - Using Airtable as a database for now (considering switching to PostgreSQL).
       - S3 for storing audio and JSON.
+    - Future plans:
+      - Frontend:
+        - React and React Native
+        - ioS and Android via Expo Go
+      - Backend:
+        - Node/Express or maybe serverless
+        - PostgreSQL
+        - Possibly: Python, machine learning, etc
 - 📈 Internal tools for tracking business metrics.

 You can find public-facing resources for Simple American Accent at the following places: